GGyul-E/qilingframework.github.io/donation.md

 <h1>To support Qiling Framework</h1>

 - Please notify us via email to [kj@qiling.io](mailto:kj@qiling.io) after making the donation.
 - These are not ready made.
-So, you might need to wait abit for the goods to be delivered.
+So, you might need to wait for the goods to be delivered.
-- To makes things easier, we structure the "price" this way :-
+- To make things easier, we structure the "price" this way :-

   - Below 20 USD - Name on donation page<br>
   - 20 USD - Stickers<br>